Qepanna/goFlux/README.md

   N<sub>2</sub>O/CO<sub>2</sub> high accuracy analyzer (+H<sub>2</sub>O)
   and CH<sub>4</sub>/C<sub>2</sub>H<sub>6</sub> Natural Gas Leak Detection System (+H<sub>2</sub>O)
+- **Custom made multiplexer** from the University of Padova, Italy, which integrates data from multiple automatic chambers linked to a Gasmet DX4015.

 After import, the user can choose from two methods to define the start and end points of each measurement and assign a UniqueID: